 - The Summary pane lists the number of open incidents.

-- The Incidents pane displays the most recent incidents.
-To hide closed incidents in the table, click Hide closed incidents.
+- The Incidents pane displays the most recent open incidents.
+To list the most recent incidents in the table, including those that are closed, click Show closed incidents.

 Finding older incidents